Planning a trip to Krabi? As one of the most beautiful beach destinations in Southeast Asia, you simply can’t pass it up.

 Above all, SAii Phi Phi Island Village is the best accommodation option on the island.

-SAii Phi Phi Island Village boasts a private beach, an infinity pool with a pool bar, a dive center, and four different restaurants.
+SAii Phi Phi Island Village boasts a private beach, an infinity pool with a pool bar, a dive center, tennis courts and four different restaurants.
 Whatever your needs, SAii Phi Phi Island Village will deliver.

 For this high-quality resort, you’ll pay $144 for a garden bungalow and up to $541 for a two-bedroom family bungalow.